zamtools/grunt-preload-manifest/README.md

 ```

 #### Root Option
-The root option is used add a root URL to the manifest, eliminating the need to prefix all asset URLs with said root URL.
+The root option is used add a `path` URL to the manifest, eliminating the need to prefix all asset URLs with said root URL.

 ```js
 grunt.initConfig({